kaf-lamed-beyt/rrp/README.md

 Inside the `src` folder, there's a sub `components` folder, that's where all your components would go.

 ## Things to note.
-- Don't worry you can use arrow functions to bind your handlers to the context of `this` in the constructor in your `class` components.
+- Don't worry you can use arrow functions to bind your handlers to the context of `this` in the constructor of your `class` components.

 ```javascript
     class ClassComponent extends React.Component {